9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ## Declaring type class instances

-Now that you know how to define type classes, it\'s time to learn how to define instances of type classes.
+Now that you know how to define type classes, it's time to learn how to define instances of type classes.
 Recall that types are made instances of a particular type class by implementing the functions necessary for that type class.

-Recall our attempt to create a test for equality over a `Color` type back in [the section called \"The need for type classes\"](6-using-typeclasses.org::*The need for type classes) let\'s see how we could make that same `Color` type a member of the `BasicEq3` class.
+Recall our attempt to create a test for equality over a `Color` type back in [the section called "The need for type classes"](6-using-typeclasses.org::*The need for type classes) let's see how we could make that same `Color` type a member of the `BasicEq3` class.